Forthcoming Meetings/Recent News/Vacancies/Annual Audit/Accounting Papers click here

 WGGovState17-18.pdf; WGExempCert17-18.pdf; WGBankRec17-18.pdf; WGAccState17-18.pdf

 Neighbourhood Plan Development Steering Group

 A public meeting was held on Wednesday 10th Sept 2014 to prioritise issues raised by residents for inclusion in the questionnaire, and to agree a community plan of action.
 Click here for more background.
-There will be a follow-up meeting on September 17th of the Steering Group and anyone else interested in helping to assemble the questionnaire.
+There was a follow-up meeting on September 17th of the Steering Group and anyone else interested in helping to assemble the questionnaire.
 Moccas Village Hall, 7.30 pm.

 Questionnaire to be issued - Sept/Oct 2014

 A meeting of the Group was held on the 26 th March 2014 at 7.30pm in the Moccas Village Hall.
 There were further meetings and presentations at the Moccas Fete (28 June), Preston-on-Wye Fete (5 July), Tyberton Barbecue (18 July) and Bredwardine Fete (2 Aug 2014).